Highland Games 101

-As they continue to expand internationally we take a look at how they began and why they are so popular all over the world.
-The first Highland games is not on record, but some say it was 2000BC and took place in Ireland before it was later adopted by Scotland.
+As Highland Games continue to expand internationally we take a look at how they began and why they are so popular all over the world.
+The first Highland Games is not on record, but some say it was 2000BC and took place in Ireland before it was later adopted by Scotland.
 Its meaning is still the same today, an event designed to bring together sports, culture and community.

-The Act of Proscription in 1746 had a big impact on the Highland games in Scotland.
+The Act of Proscription in 1746 had a detrimental impact on the Highlander way of life, including Highland games.
 The act saw a ban on Highlanders wearing traditional Scottish garments such as kilts and tartan.
-It lasted for 36 years, changing a whole generation’s customs and traditions and the identity of Scottish Highlanders.
+The act lasted 36 years, challenging an entire generation’s customs and traditions.

-Fortunately, the Highland games saw a revival beginning in 1781 at Falkirk, encouraging the Scottish community to celebrate their history and customs.
+Fortunately, Highland games experienced a revival beginning in 1781 at Falkirk, encouraging the Scottish community to celebrate their history and customs.
 The Highland games became a tradition once more – kilts and all!

 The Games Go International

 Not long after the revival, the games made a move across the pond and the USA had their first games in 1836 in New York.
 San Francisco’s first games started 30 years later with The Caledonian Club in 1866 and the St Andrews Society of Detroit.
 Both of which are two of the oldest continuously running games in the USA.
 In total, there are now more than 200 annual games and gatherings outside of Scotland including in the US, Canada, New Zealand and Australia.
-At the Foundation, with our headquarters in New England, we like to attend the New Hampshire Highland Games which takes place September 16-18, 2016.
-Click Here for a listing of Highland games across the US, Canada and UK.
+At the Foundation, with our headquarters in New England, we like to attend the New Hampshire Highland Games on Loon Mountain which will take place September 20-22, 2019.
+In July, we attended the 64th annual Grandfather Mountain Highland Games in North Carolina – one of the largest in the country!
+The gathering welcomes over 100 Scottish clans and societies from around the country and we were delighted to connect with many of them about their Scottish heritage.
+Check out our Facebook page for a look at our photo album and videos from the weekend!
+Click Here for a listing of Highland games across the United States.

 So what does a day at the Highland games look like?